 The best baby monitor is the one that works best for you.
 And we’re seeing a lot of great baby monitors on sale.
-Be it a VTech baby monitor, a Motorola baby monitor, or an Owlet baby monitor, there’s many dozens to choose from, some at prices rivaling that of a car payment.
+Be it a VTech baby monitor, a Motorola baby monitor, a Nanit baby monitor, or an Owlet baby monitor, there’s many dozens to choose from, some at prices rivaling that of a car payment.
 You can opt for a baby breathing monitor, a video baby monitor, or go back to basics with an audio version.

 Lower tech options are still around for chill parents, but today, you can go for one that’s smarter and sleeker, with features like 360-degree room viewing (great for once your child gets a toddler bed and starts moving around), night vision, air temperature monitoring, nighttime alerts and even a two-way communication mode, so you can sing your little one’s favorite lullaby from the couch (depending on your baby’s age, this may or may not freak him out).
 One baby monitor even promises to tell you when your baby pees.